Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If --program is "riboswitch" or "both", please assign the file path of riboswitch ID in Rfam.
 The file should include the Rfam ID, riboswitch name, and Description of the riboswitch.
-For example, please check https://github.com/Sung-Huan/ANNOgesic/blob/mast
+For an example, please check https://github.com/Sung-Huan/ANNOgesic/blob/mast
                             er/database/Rfam_riboswitch_ID.csv
       --rna_thermometer_id_file RNA_THERMOMETER_ID_FILE, -ti RNA_THERMOMETER_ID_FILE
                             If --program is "thermometer" or "both", please assign the file path of RNA thermometer ID of Rfam.
 The file should include the Rfam ID, RNA thermometer name and Description of the RNA thermometer.
-For example, please check https://github.com/Sung-Huan/ANNOgesic/bl
+For an example, please check https://github.com/Sung-Huan/ANNOgesic/bl
                             ob/master/database/Rfam_RNA_thermometer_ID.csv
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]